SuperRL: Reinforcement Learning with Supervision to Boost Language Model Reasoning: Abstract

 \section{Abstract}

-Large language models (LLMs) are increasingly applied to complex reasoning tasks, where rich offline data—such as expert-annotated solutions or distilled traces—are often available.
-However, conventional reinforcement learning (RL) fails to exploit this data effectively, especially under sparse-reward environment.
-We propose SuperRL, a unified training framework to solve the problem.
-SuperRL employs an Adaptive Switch to detect reward sparsity and invokes a Hybrid Actor when rewards are sparse, blending policy gradients with offline supervision to stabilize learning.
-Experiments across diverse reasoning benchmarks demonstrate that SuperRL consistently outperforms standard RL, delivering improved sample efficiency, generalization, and robustness under sparse rewards.
+Large language models (LLMs) are increasingly applied to complex reasoning tasks, where rich high-quality offline data—such as expert-annotated solutions—are often available.
+However, standard reinforcement learning (RL) struggles in sparse-reward settings and fails to fully leverage offline supervision.
+We propose SuperRL, a unified training framework that adaptively switches between RL and supervised fine-tuning (SFT) .
+For any data instance where all sampled trajectories yield zero reward, indicating a lack of gradient signal, SuperRL triggers a fallback to supervised fine-tuning using high-quality offline data.
+Experiments across diverse reasoning benchmarks demonstrate that SuperRL outperforms standard RL, delivering improved sample efficiency, generalization, and robustness.